 1. Cantu v.
 State Farm (2014) – Wind & Hail

 Law Group scores $72K verdict in hail suit against State Farm: May 2014, a wind and hail storm damaged the home of Mr. & Mrs. Cantu, leaving them in need of a new roof and interior repairs.
-State Farm paid a small portion of the claim—$2,300—but then refused to negotiate further.
+State Farm homeowner insurance claims paid a small portion of the claim—$2,300—but then refused to negotiate further.
 On December 13, a McAllen jury sided with the Cantus, rejecting State Farm’s argument and holding the insurer liable.
 The jury awarded the couple 16,00o 36,000 in attorney’s fees, and an additional $20,000 in case State Farm decided to appeal.

 Read more about the Cantu wind claim case hereOr obtain State Farm Claims Help here.